 This purr-ti-cular model is for pets up to “25 pounds.”
-Since I’m only “8 ½ pounds” I have plenty of room to turn around, change positions – sit, lay on my tummy or sprawl on my side.
+Since I’m only “8 ½ pounds” I have plenty of room to turn around, change positions – sit, rest on my tummy, or sprawl on my side.
 Mom says she probably could’ve gotten the smaller, simpler version, but she got this one thinking that if I didn’t like it she could pass it on to Auntie Lily Madison, a Westie, ’cause she could fit in it, too.

 Structure & Stability

 The metal frame seems stable and sound enough.
 There are no creaking noises.
 There are also no squealing noises when the wheels are in motion.
 Mom says she wishes the wheels were made of rubber instead of hard plastic, so my buggy could go on various types of terrain.
 But since she strolls me only along sidewalks it works just fine for that.
 It kind of lumbers over small rocks that spill onto the sidewalk, but it manages.

 My stroller features two types of hoods or visors.
 There is the canvas-like hood and also a heavy mesh hood.
 The hoods collapse into each other and rest against the back when not in use.
 Mom likes that both can be used together or separately.
 Mom wishes that the hoods would tilt to the opposite end of the stroller as well, like they do for baby buggies, so that she could see me better.
 I don’t think that’s important, ‘cause we can still see each other through the back mesh window and the overhead mesh sunroof.

 The so-called “parent tray” has round cubby holes.
 Mom likes to set the house keys in there and the “smartphone.”
 But look!
 I discovered that they are the purr-fect size for stacks of “3 ounce” cans of kitty moist food for on-the-go meals!
 Mom can put her things in her pocket from now on.